Festivals in Turkey

 Many activities are going on throughout the country within the scope of celebrations of Victory Day. the President of Turkey holds an official ceremony in Anitkabir in Ankara, military parades are held in most cities across the country, including a national parade hold in Ankara, Turkish Air Force, called The Turkish Stars, performs airshow and demonstrating flights, Turkish flags adorn shops and houses and numerous ceremonies and concerts are conducted.

 October 29, Republic Day

-Republic Day (Cumhuriyet Bayramı) is a national festival in Turkey that celebrates the anniversary of the proclamation of the Republic of Turkey in 1923.
+Republic Day is a national festival in Turkey that celebrates the anniversary of the proclamation of the Republic of Turkey in 1923.
 Following the victory of the Turkish Independence War, the Grand National Assembly of Turkey amended the constitution and the status of Turkey was declared as Republic on October 29 in 1923.
 On the same day, Mustafa Kemal Ataturk was elected as the first president of the Republic of Turkey.
-In order to commemorate this historic day, every year on October 29, celebrations on a grand scale take place to observe the Republic Day national festival in Turkey.
+To commemorate this historic day, every year on October 29, celebrations on a grand scale take place to observe the Republic Day national festival in Turkey.
 Thousands of people from all around the country come to Anıtkabir with Turkish flags to pay homage to the venerated leader, Mustafa Kemal Atatürk.

 Many cities hold ceremonies and parades with musical and marching bands and flags during the day, and there are concerts, torchlight processions, and firework displays on city squares, parks, and stadiums at night.
-In Istanbul, the largest and hi̇ghly anti̇ci̇pated firework display is held over the Bosphorus every year.
+In Istanbul, the largest and hi̇ghly anti̇ci̇pated fireworks display is held over the Bosphorus every year.
 The Republic Day national holiday is considered one of the most important holidays and it is celebrated ardently every year.

 May 1, Labor and Solidarity Day as a National Festival in Turkey